prebid/prebid.github.io/dev-docs/modules/jwplayerRtdProvider.md

 | ortb2Imp.ext.data.jwTargeting.mediaID | String | Media Id of the content associated to the Ad Unit | Optional but highly recommended |
 | ortb2Imp.ext.data.jwTargeting.playerID | String | the ID of the HTML div element used when instantiating the JW Player instance that will render the content associated with the Ad Unit | Optional but recommended.
 You can retrieve this ID by calling `player.id`, where player is the JW Player instance variable. |

-## Implementation for Bid Adapters:
+## Implementation for Bid Adapters

 This section contains guidelines for bid adapters that are working with JW Player to utilize the additional targeting.